 When it comes to an all-in-one sales and marketing automation platform, few can compare to HubSpot.
-HubSpot has set an outstanding precedent for being the leading inbound CRM— from nurturing leads, to sending emails, to tracking customer communication and tickets, to workflow automation, database management, creating a website and unique HubSpot RSS feed URL for your company — the list is endless.
+HubSpot has set an outstanding precedent for being the leading inbound CRM— from nurturing leads, sending emails, tracking customer communication and tickets, workflow automation, database management, and creating a website and unique HubSpot RSS feed URL for your company — the list is endless.
 As such, many marketing teams turn to HubSpot's CMS tool to help create their company website and blog—and this is where the HubSpot RSS feed URL comes into play.

 RSS feeds are important because they read your content and allow you to create email automations that will showcase your blog content - driving traffic and ROI as a result.

 But how are you creating those emails to send out blog content from HubSpot?
 This is whereFeedOtter can help.
-By using your Hubspot RSS feed URL you can use FeedOtter to simplify the email automation creation process.
-FeedOtter uses RSS feed URLs to create blog digests and curated newsletters to send to your audiences through an email service provider — In this case, it’d be using your HubSpot RSS feed URL to create FeedOtter emails, which then would be sent through Hubspot's email automation system.
+By using your Hubspot RSS feed URL, you can use FeedOtter to simplify the email automation creation process.
+FeedOtter uses RSS feed URLs to create blog digests and curated newsletters to send to your audiences through an email service provider.
+In this case, it’d be using your HubSpot RSS feed URL to create FeedOtter emails, which then would be sent through Hubspot's email automation system.

 HubSpot's email automation tool integrates perfectly with FeedOtter and sends your emails on your schedule to your leads and subscribers.
 The first step in creating and sending your FeedOtter blog emails is by adding your RSS feed.
 In this post, we'll walk through how to find your HubSpot RSS feed URL for use in FeedOtter.